AI-Course-Tutor/AI-Course-Tutor/README.md

 This approach allows you to customize colors without modifying the core CSS files, making it easy to maintain your customizations when updating the project.

+### Template Content Customization
+There are also some template files that regularly require customization, such as legal notice or privacy policy.
+These files also follow the .example pattern described above.
+That is, copy the respective files to the same filename without example in its name and customize (e.g., copy `templates/pages/privacy-policy.example.php` to `templates/pages/privacy-policy.php` and customize the content).

 ### Database
 The following parameters must be changed in `.env` (copy and rename the `.env.example` for this):